flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 {--

 Currently experimental is geared toward testing the initial version of VNAV.
-Please use the appropriate discord thread **#cFMS LNAV+VNAV Issue Reports** to discuss any issues.
+Please use the appropriate discord thread to report any issues - [How to Report Issues](#how-to-report-issues).

 --}